Updated May 2026

 How accurate are consumer sleep trackers at detecting sleep stages?

-Consumer sleep trackers estimate sleep stages from heart rate, HRV, and movement — not brainwaves (EEG), which is the clinical standard.
-Published studies on Oura Gen 3/4 show 70-80% agreement with polysomnography for wake detection and REM, but light/deep sleep staging is less reliable.
-Garmin and Withings have similar accuracy ranges.
+Consumer sleep trackers estimate sleep stages from heart rate, HRV, and movement, not brainwaves (EEG), which is the clinical standard.
+Published studies on Eight Sleep, Withings, and Garmin show 70-80% agreement with polysomnography for wake detection and REM.
+Light and deep sleep staging is less reliable.
 For most users, the trends over time are more useful than individual nightly readings.

 Can a sleep tracker detect sleep apnea?

 Consumer sleep trackers can screen for potential sleep apnea but cannot diagnose it.
 The Withings Sleep Analyzer has clinically validated snoring detection and can flag irregular breathing patterns consistent with sleep apnea.
-Oura Gen 4 tracks SpO2 (blood oxygen) overnight, which can suggest oxygen desaturation events.
+The Eight Sleep Pod 4 tracks heart rate and HRV but does not flag apnea directly.
 None of these replace a clinical sleep study (polysomnography).
 If your tracker consistently shows poor sleep quality despite adequate hours, consult a sleep specialist.

-Ring vs wristband vs under-mattress: which is most accurate?
+Smart mattress vs under-mattress sensor vs wristband: which is most accurate?

-Affiliate disclosure: sleepgearpros.com participates in Amazon Associates, Oura, and Withings affiliate programs.
+Affiliate disclosure: sleepgearpros.com participates in Amazon Associates, Eight Sleep, and Withings affiliate programs.
 Links may earn commissions at no extra cost.
-Rankings are based on accuracy data, community feedback, and subscription cost analysis — not commission rates.
+Rankings are based on accuracy data, community feedback, and subscription cost analysis, not commission rates.